Mbali06/simpleCalculator/README.md

 # simpleCalculator
-A simple calculator that will ask the user to choose if they want to add, subtract, multiply and divide.
+A  python code for a simple calculator that will ask the user to choose if they want to add, subtract, multiply and divide.